iitis/tracedump/README.markdown

 ISSUES
 ======

- * no Ctrl+C handling - on SIGINT some packets will be lost
+ * SIGINT handling: Ctrl+C kills attached child
- * the garbage collector is not yet implemented
+ * the garbage collector is not finished
  * the command line options facility is not yet implemented
  * packets past the first IP fragment will not be captured
  * sometimes the traced process segfaults